Linear seesaw in $A^\prime_5$ modular symmetry with Leptogenesis: MODEL FRAMEWORK

 \subsection{Mass terms for the charged leptons ($M_{\ell}$)}

-For obtaining simplified and elegant structure for the mass matrix of charged leptons, we envisage that the three families of left-handed lepton doublets ($L_{Li}$) transform as triplets ($\bm{3}$) under the $A^\prime_5$ modular symmetry and singlet under $U(1)_{B-L}$.
-The right-handed charged leptons transform as singlets under both $A^\prime_5$ and $U(1)_{B-L}$ symmetries.
-However, ($e^c_R$, $\mu^c_R$, $\tau^c_R$) are given the modular weight as 1, 3, and 5 respectively.
-The Higgsinos ${H}_{u,d}$ are given charges 0 under $U_{B-L}$ and 1 for $A^\prime_5$ symmetries with zero modular weights.
-The VEVs of these Higgsinos ${H}_u$ and ${H}_d$ are represented as $v_u/\sqrt2$ and $v_d/\sqrt2$ respectively.
+In order to have a clear and simplified structure for charged lepton mass matrix, we consider the three families of left-handed lepton doublets ($L_{L}$) to transform as $\boldmath{3}$ under the $A^\prime_5$ symmetry with $U(1)_{B-L}$ charge $-1$.
+The right-handed charged leptons $N_R^c$ transform as singlets under $A^\prime_5$ symmetry and have $U(1)_{B-L}$ charge $+1$.
+However, ($e^c_R$, $\mu^c_R$, $\tau^c_R$) are given the modular weight as 1, 3, 5 respectively.
+The Higgsinos ${H}_{u,d}$ are given charges 0, 1 under the $U_{B-L}$ and $A^\prime_5$ symmetries with zero modular weights.
+The VEVs of these Higgsinos ${H}_u$ and ${H}_d$ are given as $v_u/\sqrt2$ and $v_d/\sqrt2$ respectively.
 Moreover, Higgsinos VEVs are associated to SM Higgs VEV as $v_H = \frac12 \sqrt{v^2_u + v^2_d}$ and the ratio of their VEVs is expressed as $\tan\beta= ({v_u}/{v_d})$ and we use its value to be 5 in our analysis.
-The relevant superpotential term for charged leptons obtained from (\ref{super-p}) is given by
+The relevant superpotential terms for charged leptons obtained from (\ref{super-p}) are given as

-Working under $A^\prime_5$ modular group, its Kronecker product leaves us with a non diagonal charged lepton mass matrix after the spontaneous symmetry breaking.
+Working under $A^\prime_5$ modular group, its Kronecker product (as provided in Appendix C), leaves us with a non diagonal charged lepton mass matrix after the spontaneous symmetry breaking.
 The mass matrix takes the form \\

 The charged lepton mass matrix ${M}_l$ can be diagonalised by the unitary matrix $U_l$, giving rise to the physical masses $m_e,~m_\mu$ and $m_\tau$ as